• Skip to primary navigation

 Instant Pot Beef Rendang

-Richly flavored, meltingly tender Instant Pot beef rendang has the complex flavors of a long-simmered dish, but it's made in a fraction of the time.
-In this spicy, creamy coconut milk-based recipe, the beef is flavored with a blend of bold spices and cooked to tender perfection.
+Richly flavored, meltingly tender beef rendang is a spicy, creamy coconut milk-based recipe; the beef is flavored with bold spices and cooked to tender perfection.

 PRINT PIN RATE